Driving change for impact & improvement

 How can HR and mobility functions gain the attention and support of senior management, to optimise the value and contribution of global mobility to the organisation as a whole?

 There are many obstacles to mobility programmes operating with maximum impact.

-Externally, there is more regulation than ever.
-The risks and costs of moving and hiring personnel across borders are growing.
+The risks and costs of moving and hiring personnel across borders are growing, while the ability to deploy people overseas is no longer guaranteed.
 Global immigration policy is increasingly pro-domestic.
 Compliance requirements are highly stringent on employers – they change frequently, and vary from region to region.
 Global competition for talent and customers is fierce.
 International security issues are the norm.

 Internally, organisations generally face resistance to change.
 There is typically a lack of understanding – and interest – of compliance duties (employees’ and employers’).
 Limited resources and budgets prevail.
 There are inconsistencies across local mobility practices.
 Collaboration and integration between functions remain the exception to the norm.
 Mobility lacks a consistent identity and position within organisations.

 A compelling case to management will have to tackle how an effective global mobility programme will address these challenges, both strategically and operationally.